The PESO Paradox

 Suppose your funnel aims to attract social media awareness to produce inbound traffic to your website.
 There, you convert visitors into email subscribers who are primed to convert into transactional customers over time.
 In that case, it’s possible to calculate the monetary value of a single social media click based on the average order value — or customer lifetime value.

-Counting conversion rates backwards, it’s not uncommon for organisations to find that one single transaction at the bottom of the funnel requires one million social media impressions at the very top.
+When counting conversion rates backwards, organisations often find that one transaction at the bottom of the funnel requires one million social media impressions at the top.

 In the eyes of funnel-centric organisations, the value of an individual’s attention gets diminished to a fraction of a marketing dollar — when attention is arguably an invaluable resource.